 CHEPA researchers have helped shape Canada’s health system for more than a quarter-century.
 They continue that tradition today, investigating pressing issues such as the relationship between doctors’ pay and health system costs; ethical concerns related to who gets what care and who has a say in it, and whether evidence supports the health decisions being made.

-Centre co-founders and health economics and health policy analysis pioneers Greg Stoddart and Jonathan Lomas envisioned building a multidisciplinary centre with research, teaching and service activities that provided timely and relevant evidence to inform policy-making at all levels of the health care system.
-CHEPA is now the country’s biggest interdisciplinary health research centre, working at the intersection of the health and social sciences.
+The centre was founded in 1988 by a group of health economics and health policy analysis pioneers - Greg Stoddart, Jonathan Lomas, Roberta Labelle, David Feeny, George Torrance and Amiram Gafni - to be a multidisciplinary centre with research, teaching and service activities that provide timely and relevant evidence to inform policy-making at all levels of the health-care system.

 It continues this tradition today, working at the intersection of the health and social sciences, evaluating how Ontario’s health system is performing and supporting the development of policies to enhance the system’s effectiveness and sustainability.
 Evidence about what works and what could be improved derives from the study of how well policies achieve their objectives and the consideration of values such as fairness and patient-centredness.

 Using the tools of economics, sociology, political science and ethics, CHEPA researchers address issues such as: